alphagov/govuk-developer-docs/source/manual/dns.html.md

 GOV.UK manages DNS zones for some non-`gov.uk` domains (e.g. `independent-inquiry.uk`).
 Another example is `alphagov.co.uk`, which is the old domain name GOV.UK publishing used to live on - we maintain records which point to Bouncer so that these URLs redirect.

-Some of these domains are managed by us for legacy reasons.
-Others are defensively registered variations of domains that are in the GOV.UK proposition.

 All domains should be managed in Terraform, with each domain having its own zone configuration file in [govuk-dns-tf](https://github.com/alphagov/govuk-dns-tf), with the exception of the domains in the next section.

 ### Domains and zones managed outside of govuk-dns-tf